STAT547-UBC-2019-20/group_13/README.md

 # group_13
-:sparkles: Farnaz and Racquelle :sparkles:
+:star: Farnaz and Racquelle :star:

 ## Suicide Rates Overview 1985 to 2016